Oscar contender 'Hamnet' boosts tourism at Shakespeare heritage sites

 - By Reuters -

-STRATFORD-UPON-AVON, England—On a cloudy winter’s day, visitors stream into what was once William Shakespeare’s childhood home in Stratford-upon-Avon and the nearby Anne Hathaway’s cottage, family residence of the bard’s wife.
+On a cloudy winter’s day, visitors stream into what was once’s childhood home in Stratford-upon-Avon and the nearby Anne Hathaway’s cottage, family residence of the bard’s wife.

 Hathaway’s cottage is one of the settings for the BAFTA and Oscar best film contender “Hamnet”, and the movie’s success is drawing a new wave of tourists to Shakespeare sites in the town in central England.

-Note: (This story has been corrected to fix the spelling of the CEO’s surname to ‘Paterson,’ not ‘Patterson,’ in paragraph 6)